 About OC Memory Lab

 Our mission is to provide our communities the ability to preserve their documents, photos, and audiovisuals through digitization.
-The OC Memory Lab is "a space for free do-it-yourself digitization" allowing users to safeguard their important documents and memories.
-OC Public Libraries has two labs, one stationary lab at Tustin Library and a mobile unit for outreach and convenience services.
+The OC Memory Lab is a space for free, do-it-yourself digitization that allows users to safeguard their important documents and memories.
+The Lab is located at the Tustin Library.

 The OC Memory Lab is designated for users ages 13 and older.
 Children ages 12 and under must be accompanied by a parent or legal guardian at all times.